multimico/imager/README.md

 - Creation of a system user
 - Preparation of the system for remote management

-## How does the generated ISO-image work?
+## How does the new ISO-image work?

 **Important** The new ISO-image requires a publicly available cloud-init repository on github.
 The public cloud-init will include the (hashed) password of the systemuser and the initial list of authorised users.
 Take precautions for updating this information after bootstrapping.